mrmans0n/compose-rules/docs/rules.md

     :material-chevron-right-box: [compose:mutable-state-param-check](https://github.com/mrmans0n/compose-rules/blob/main/rules/common/src/main/kotlin/io/nlopez/compose/rules/MutableStateParameter.kt) ktlint :material-chevron-right-box: [MutableStateParam](https://github.com/mrmans0n/compose-rules/blob/main/rules/common/src/main/kotlin/io/nlopez/compose/rules/MutableStateParameter.kt) detekt

-### Be mindful of the arguments you use inside of a restarting effect
+### Be mindful of effect keys

-In Compose, effects like `LaunchedEffect`, `produceState`, or `DisposableEffect` can take multiple keys as arguments to control when the effect restarts.
-The typical form for these APIs is:
+In Compose, effects like `LaunchedEffect`, `produceState`, and `DisposableEffect` use keys to control when they restart:

 ```kotlin
 EffectName(key1, key2, key3, ...) { block }
 ```

-Using the wrong keys to restart the effect can lead to:
+Using the wrong keys can cause:

-- Bugs if the effect restarts less often than needed.
+- **Bugs** if the effect restarts less often than needed.
-- Inefficiency if the effect restarts more often than necessary.
+- **Inefficiency** if the effect restarts more often than necessary.

 To ensure proper behavior:

-- Include mutable and immutable variables from the effect block as parameters.
+- Include variables used in the effect block as key parameters.
-- Additional parameters can be added for explicit restart control.
-- Use `rememberUpdatedState` to prevent unnecessary restarts.
-  - This is usually useful whenever it wouldn't be a good idea to restart the effect, e.g. it's invoked inside of a flow collector method.
+- Use `rememberUpdatedState` to prevent unnecessary restarts when you don't want to restart the effect (e.g., inside a flow collector).
-- If a variable never changes due to remember with no keys, no need to pass it as a key to the effect.
+- Variables that never change (via `remember` with no keys) don't need to be passed as effect keys.

-Let's see some sample cases.
+Here are some examples:

 ```kotlin
 // ❌ onClick changes, but the effect won't be pointing to the right one!